 Symptoms of Addison’s disease per the Mayo Clinic include:

 Testing for Addison’s disease includes blood tests, ACTH stimulation tests (measures how much ACTH is released before and after stimulation), and imaging.
 The blood tests are to measure sodium, potassium, cortisol, and ACTH (a hormone that stimulates your adrenal glands to make hormones).
 They can also measure antibodies associated with Addison’s.
 Imaging can be done to assess for abnormalities in your adrenal glands and pituitary glands.
 Read more about testing here.

-There is a connection between Hashimoto’s and celiac disease.
-In fact, Beyond Celiac reports that there is a 4x greater chance that someone with celiac will have a thyroid disease like Hashimoto’s.
+Additionally, Hashimoto’s is another commonly linked autoimmune disease with celiac.
+In fact, Beyondceliac.org reports that there is a 4x greater chance that someone with celiac will have a thyroid disease like Hashimoto’s.
 In fact, one study, albeit from 2003, found that half of the newly diagnosed celiacs also had a thyroid condition.